 This course enables students to develop media knowledge and skills while designing and producing the school yearbook and other projects in the area of graphic communications.
 Students will work both independently and as a part of a team learning the basics of journalism, layout and design, photography, publishing, marketing, and advertising through the production of the school yearbook and other print and electronic materials.
 Classroom activities will be closely related to the real world of interviewing, photographing, meeting deadlines, and producing both paper and online publications.
-This class has both e-learning and in-person components.
-In person attendance is required at least once a week during lunch.
-The course runs for the entire school year.
-Please see Ms. Johnston if you have any questions.
-Prerequisite: None

-Canadian and World Studies
+Canadian and World Studies Civics